theodi/synthetic-data-tutorial/README.md

 Now we've gotten to the stage where we'll create a synthetic version of our de-identified data.

 Synthetic data exists on a spectrum from merely the same structure as the original data to carrying most of the statistical patterns of the original dataset.
-The columns all contain data similar in type to the original but vary in how similar they are to the origianl.
+The columns all contain data similar in type to the original but vary in how similar they are to the original.

 We'll make three types of synthetic data.